UjjwalSaxena/Vehicle-Detection-T1P5/writeup.md

 2. Flickering Binding boxes: I am considering the previous frames for minimizing flickering and wobbling.
 3. Merging two binding boxes: This was done by adjusting the threshold after applying the heat map technique.

+Averaging and thresholding are essential for getting a proper output.
+This solution might fail on other videos as they start searching from a certain position on the image and are dependent upon the view of the camera and inclination of the road.
+I propose to implement a horizon detection technique to find out the position from where to start window search.
+This will lead to a higher accuracy in detection of vehicles.

+It took me 2 days to fine tune the parameters, still there are some glitches.
+I ll further try to smoothen the vehicle detection process.